St. John's

 Maker: Brooklyn Eagle Postcard Co.
 Dated : Unk Status: Need

-This turn of the century card shows the new church, dedicated in 1898.
+This turn of the century card shows the new church, dedicated May 1, 1898.
 It was built south of the old church at 223 New Jersey Ave.
 The minister at the time was Dr. J Holstein.
 The building pictured at the end of the block which replaced the old church was a Borden Milk plant.
+Electric lights were added to the church in 1910.

 St. John's